nahuhh/android-termux-monero-node/README.md

      Go to:
      1. Android Settings > search for ”Special Access"
-     2. Select "Battery Optimization" > All Apps
-        Then disable battery optimization for
+     2. Select "Battery Optimization" or "Optimize battery usage" > All Apps Then disable battery optimization for
          - Termux
          - Termux:Boot
      3. Return to "Special Access" screen
-     4. Select "Draw over other apps"
-        Enable draw over apps aka draw on top for:
+     4. Select "Draw over other apps" or "Appear on Top" Enable draw over apps aka draw on top for:
          - Termux